EU UAP Event 2024

 Ryan Graves, former US Navy pilot and founder of “Americans for Safe Aerospace (ASA),” spoke via video feed.
 He talked about his own UAP sightings and those of other military pilots, which were extensively recorded with radar and infrared cameras.
 He also pointed out the reliability of these observations by pilots.
 Military and civilian pilots worldwide regularly see UAP, which they usually don't talk about because of the stigma.
 They cannot report their observations because there is no clear process for this and therefore hardly any research takes place.
 That's why he founded ASA, which collects observations from many pilots and provides advice to policymakers.
 Governments play an important role in reducing UAP stigma and establishing a systematic system of UAP observations by pilots.
 There has recently been one in the US for this bill was submitted in the US that has strong political support.
 ASA provided advice and increased knowledge among politicians and various organizations, including pilot unions and associations.
 The All-Domain Anomaly Resolution Office (AARO) recently announced that it will monitor UAP at military bases with special sensors.
 He said later in the discussion that he is not satisfied with the recent AARO report on the history of UAP and the government and that its conclusions are not consistent with recommendations within the US Department of Defense to take UAP seriously.

-Furthermore, it was discussed how existing UAP organizations and databases with observations of professionals and citizens can contribute to a possible future EU system for UAP data, analysis and reporting.
+Furthermore, it was discussed how existing UAP organizations and databases with reports from both professionals and citizens can contribute to a possible future EU-wide system for UAP data, analysis and reportingThe collaboration between scientists, policy makers and aviation organizations is crucial in this.

 More information